cwaage/cs50_labs/README.md

 ```c
 if (x != 20) // Evalues to true when x is not equal to 20
 ```
+First Remove the two lines of code that comment out the section.

-Complete the code for this section to test for the maximum value of the three variables x, y, z
+Then complete the code for this section to test for the maximum value of the three variables x, y, z
   - The if block's boolean expression will check if x is greater than both y and z.
   - The else if block's boolean expression will check if y is greater than both x and z
   - The else block will print the only remaining option (which variable must be max if above blocks are FALSE)